 Unfortunately there is often a wide variance between what the founder of a religion actually said, and what the individual who hears it all verbally takes away from such an experience.

 Now please understand, I mean positively no disrespect to any enlightened text which forms the scripture of any religion.
-In all cases, having such beliefs written at all has uplifted hundreds of generations, and that can’t be discounted.
+In all cases, having such beliefs written at all has uplifted and continues to uplift hundreds of generations, and that can’t be discounted.

 The Dianetics Professional Course lectures were originally known for some decades as a book called “Notes on the Lectures” – a compiled book, taken from the notes of students who were there in the fall of 1950, listening to L. Ron Hubbard give the lecture.
 It was assumed for some years that the original taped recordings of the lectures were lost, so this verbal transcription – amounting to what the students understood from the lectures as they were given – were all that remained.